aws/aws-sdk-php/README.md

 -  [Monolog](https://github.com/seldaek/monolog) for logging
 -  [Doctrine](https://github.com/doctrine/common) for caching

+You can download the packaged Phar at http://pear.amazonwebservices.com/get/aws.phar.
+Simply include it in your scripts to get started:

+    require 'aws.phar';

 ### Installing via PEAR

 [PEAR](http://pear.php.net), which stands for *PHP Extension and Application Repository*, is a framework and